-leading care at the level 3 epilepsy center
+leading care at a level 4 epilepsy center

 The Dayton Children’s neurology department offers neurodiagnostic testing and ongoing care for children who are experiencing seizures.

 A seizure is a sudden surge of electrical activity in the brain that usually affects how a person feels or acts for a short time.
 A person who has two or more seizures typically is diagnosed with childhood epilepsy.